run-ai/docs/docs/Researcher/best-practices/convert-to-unattended.md

 ## Motivation

 Run:AI allows non-interactive training workloads to extend beyond guaranteed quotas and into over-quota as long as computing resources are available.
 To achieve this flexibility, the system needs to be able to safely stop a workload and restart it again later.
-This requires researchers to switch workloads from running interactively, to running unattended, thus allowing Run:AI to pause/resume the run.
+This requires Researchers to switch workloads from running interactively, to running unattended, thus allowing Run:AI to pause/resume the run.

 Unattended workloads are good for long-duration runs, or sets of smaller hyperparameter optimization runs.